 The GoPro 7 Black has 4 Time Lapse capture modes: TimeWarp Video, Time

-Lapse Video, Time Lapse Photo and Night Lapse Photo.
+Lapse Video, Time Lapse Photo, and Night Lapse Photo.
 Each mode has

 its own settings.

 The coolest time-lapse mode is probably the “TimeWarp“.
 As this feature requires lots of processing power, it is available only on Black edition (not on the cheaper GoPro 7 Silver and White).
-Time-Warp combines regular frame-by-frame time-lapse shooting with the power of HyperSmooth stabilization allowing to create truly magical videos.
-You con opt between 2, 5, 10, 15 and 30X modes.
+Time-Warp combines regular frame-by-frame time-lapse shooting with the power of HyperSmooth stabilization allowing you to create of truly magical videos.
+You con opt between 2, 5, 10, 15, and 30X modes.
 While at 2x, 5 minutes of recording time will result in a 150 seconds video clip, at 30X only 10 seconds.